 The 5 second version

 Born Paulina Clarissa Molony in Richmond ( a suburb of Melbourne ) Australia on 23 March 1878, died Battle Creek, Michigan, USA, 24 July 1964.
-Of Chinese-Australian background, her training in Australia has not yet been identified.
-She first appeared as a dancer on stage in California in May 1891 and quickly gained great fame and notoriety.
+Of Chinese-Australian background, she had some early training in Australia that has not yet been identified.
+She appeared as an exotic and audacious dancer on stage in California in May 1891 and quickly gained great fame and notoriety.
 Thereafter she performed in New York and other US cities, also in France, Germany, Russia and Britain.
 She married three times, then retired to Battle Creek in 1947 to be near her daughter.

 She made at least 9 and possibly more films in Germany and France before WWI.